sheng-kai-wang/MsdoBot/docs/OuterApi.md

 `POST /renderErrLog`

+Type: `Rendering`

 render error log into discord message format

 > Note: this api only works for system 'Game' and should not be used to query other system/service

 #### Get service error count<span id="get-service-error-count-test"></span>

+`POST /listError`

+Type: `General`

 get service error count

 > Note: this api reads local file to operate and should not be used to query other system/service except for system 'Game'

+#### Analyze service error<span id="analyze-service-error-test"></span>

+`POST /checkHighError`

+Type: `Aggregate`

+analyze service error count to find which service has the highest error count

+> Note: this api only works for system 'Game' and should not be used to query other system/service

+#### Find highest error service detail<span id="find-highest-error-service-test"></span>

+`POST /aggregateServiceInfoError`

+Type: `Aggregate`

+find service detail about the service which has highest error count

+> Note: this api only works for system 'Game' and should not be used to query other system/service

+#### Render error service detail<span id="render-error-service-detail-test"></span>

+`POST /rederDetailError`

+Type: `Rendering`

+render service detail about the highest error service

+> Note: this api only works for system 'Game' and should not be used to query other system/service

 ### MsdoBot Main Api